GPT-5.1 Prompting Guide

 “Be concise.
 Respond in under two sentences because you are on a phone call.”

-You may also reinforce persistence expectations using a dedicated instruction block, such as:
+You can also reinforce persistence expectations using a dedicated instruction block:

 1<persistence>